plone/documentation/adapt-and-extend/theming/resourceregistry.rst

 Because RequireJS uses the AMD approach, these modules and their dependencies can be served in an uncompiled form during development and then compiled and minified Through-The-Web for use in production.
 This allows a "development mode" where changes in JavaScript source files are reflected in the browser in near real-time.

-It is also possible in the new Resource Registry to provide bundles with simple Javascript that does not make use of AMD.
+It is also possible in the new Resource Registry to provide bundles with simple JavaScript that does not make use of AMD.
 See :ref:`bundle_example_non_amd` below for an example of such a bundle.

 CSS and Less